 We ask that you provide us with a hostname and, optionally, a name to represent that hostname.
 Each hostname needs at least one backend.
 We have many to choose from:

 - Ghost Blog.

 - AWS S3

 The last step is to point your domain to the Fly servers.
 We have a handy guide below to help you.
 We'll then be able to issue a valid SSL/TLS certificate for your domain using the Let's Encrypt API.

 Congratulations!
 Your application is now connected to the Fly Application Delivery Network.
 You now have Let's Encrypt HTTPS, global load balancing, seamless routing, and access to our growing bounty of powerful middleware.

-Wormhole (Optional): If you're looking for some added security and convenience, you have the option of installing the Fly agent, or the "wormhole", next to your application.
+Wormhole (Recommended): If you're looking for some added security and convenience, you have the option of installing Wormhole, next to your applications.